 Cancellation and Refund Information:

 There is no cancellation fee, though we ask for advance notice to open the spot for another person.
 TrueNorth reserves the right to cancel any session due to low enrollment.
-TrueNorth does not charge prior to the start of the first session in the series.
+TrueNorth does not charge prior to the start of the offered session.
 If an individual attends the first day of a learning series but is unable to attend the remaining sessions, the school district that employs the participant is able to designate an alternate person.
 It is up to the individual no longer attending the program to give their replacement the information learned in the first session.

 About the Presenters: